 We learned a lot during this tour – my main takeaway being that the female tea pluckers are woefully overworked and underpaid.
 These women must pluck a minimum of 15kg (33lbs)… that’s a lot of tiny tea leaves, mind you… to earn their measly $6.50USD daily wage.
 Put that in perspective of costing less than our tuktuk ride to the factory!
 I’ll make an effort to buy fair trade tea in the future.
 Despite that, it was an incredibly informative tour and I would still recommend it, just to enlighten yourselves.

-Uva Halpewatte Tea Factory // Badulla Road, Hela Halpe, Ella, Sri Lanka 90090, Sri Lanka
+UVA HALPEWATTE TEA FACTORY | Badulla Road, Hela Halpe, Ella, Sri Lanka 90090, Sri Lanka

-10. Marvel at Ravana Falls
+10. Visit Ravana Falls

 Ravana Falls, located just outside Ella, is a stunning tier of water gushing down from the rocky jungle.
 It’s a popular tourist attraction and well worth seeing – although I wouldn’t recommend swimming in its pools the way you see on social media.
 There are plenty of signs around warning of the danger.